Records & Cocktails: The Perfect Summer Cocktails To Go With Summer Spins

 Now It’s starting to get chilly…

-If September means heading to the attic for your sweaters, you’ll want cocktails that aren’t as bone-chilling.
+And though fall is far far away, it'll be here before you know it.
+So be prepared.
+Come the cool down, you’ll want cocktails that aren’t as bone-chilling.
 Ditch the rocks and look for more viscosity.

 Manhattan - Though chilled, this classic doesn’t feel as cold because it’s boozy and gets some extra body from the vermouth.
 The secret here is good vermouth (Dolin is our go-to).
 After opening, keep it refrigerated, and throw it out if it’s more than three months old.
 Pour 2 oz of rye whiskey, 1 oz of sweet vermouth, and a dash of orange bitters into a shaker.
 Add ice and shake for 30 seconds.
 Strain into a martini glass.
 Garnish with orange peel.
 Or, if you’ve recently been to Michigan, add some cocktail cherries from a place like Six Lugs.